kubernetes-sigs/gateway-api/README.md

 ## Gateway API conformance

-If you are a Gateway API implementation and want to run conformance tests against your project and eventually submit the proof of conformance, visit the [conformance documentation][conformance-docs].
+If you are developing a Gateway API implementation and want to run conformance tests against your project and eventually submit the proof of conformance, visit the [conformance documentation][conformance-docs].
 If you are a user who wants to explore the features supported by the various implementations, navigate the [conformance reports][conformance-reports]